France seeks to set Algerian remembrance date

 In another highly symbolic gesture, Hollande acknowledged last week that Algerians had been massacred at a rally for independence in Paris in 1961, ending decades of official silence over the bloody crackdown.
 Historians say more than 200 people may have been killed in the police action.

-French-Algerian relations were badly scarred by an eight-year conflict often likened to the U.S. war in Vietnam as it triggered violent protests at home and led to the fall of several governments before France withdrew in 1962.
+French-Algerian relations were badly scarred by an eight-year conflict often likened to the U.S. war in Vietnam as it triggered violent protests at home and led to the fall of a government before France withdrew in 1962.

 The conflict divided French society and it was not until 1999 that the government recognized it as a war rather than a civil uprising.